changeworld/azure-docs.pl-pl/articles/cognitive-services/text-analytics/quickstarts/java.md

  * same folder as this file (DetectLanguage.java), you can compile and run this program at
  * the command line as follows.
  *
+ * Execute the following two commands to build and run (change gson version if needed):
  * javac DetectLanguage.java -classpath .;gson-2.8.1.jar -encoding UTF-8
  * java -cp .;gson-2.8.1.jar DetectLanguage
  */